Joshua-Usi/osw/README.md

 Have a feature request or found a bug? submit an issue report [here](https://github.com/Joshua-Usi/osw/issues/new/choose)

 ### Will you support _____ browser or device?
 osw! will gaurantee support for Chrome, Firefox and Edge.
 All other browsers are subject to their own risks.
 Internet explorer is not supported at any version.
-Safari is planned to be supported due to demand
+Safari is planned to be supported

 ### Im experiencing poor performance on my device! pls fix game!
 Sorry to hear that.
 Unfortunately theres not much I can do about it in the short term.
 While processing takes minimal cpu power.
 Rendering is horrendously slow on low powered devices.
 Though chromebooks have been tested with 45fps.

 ### Will you support tablets?
-As of current browser specficiations and to my knowledge.
+As of current browser specfications and to my knowledge.
 It is currently impossible to provide hardware tablet support for customisable area.
 However, tablets are currently supported as of osw!
 0.7.10b

 ### Will the PP and star rating systems be accurate?
-osw! will use custom PP and star rating systems that will try to be as close as possible to the original osu! system.
-Though I am not a data analyst, I will try to work hard to keep the PP and star rating system as close as possible
+osw! will use an adapted version of the pp and star rating system from [ojsama](https://github.com/Francesco149/ojsama) by [Francesco149](https://github.com/Francesco149), it is the most accurate implementation, however it may deviate by ±0.03 stars

 ### So and so feature does not work exactly the same as osu!, will you fix it?
-Some osu features are near impossible to emulate unless of course I were to deep dive into the lazer codebase.
+Some osu features are near impossible to emulate unless of course I were to deep dive into the lazer codebase, which I don't want to.
 Things such as HP and spinners work on custom algorithms that try to be as fair as possible

 ### Will the beatmap editor be supported?
 Though there is a button there for the beatmap editor.
 It is highly unlikely to be supported unless there is a feature request with high enough demand